5-orthoplex honeycomb

 In the geometry of hyperbolic 5-space, the 5-orthoplex honeycomb is one of five paracompact regular space-filling tessellations (or honeycombs).
-It is called paracompact because it has infinite vertex figures, with all vertices as ideal points at infinity.
+It is paracompact because it has infinite vertex figures, with all vertices as ideal points at infinity.
 With Schläfli symbol {3,3,3,4,3}, it has three 5-orthoplexes around each cell.
 It is dual to the 24-cell honeycomb honeycomb.

 Related honeycombs

-It is related to the regular Euclidean 4-space 16-cell honeycomb, {3,3,4,3}, with 16-cell (4-orthoplex) facets, and the regular 4-polytope 24-cell, {3,4,3} with octahedral (3-orthoplex) cell, and cube {4,3}, with (2-orthoplex) square faces.
+Its vertex figure is the 16-cell honeycomb, {3,3,4,3}.